kayac/Gunfish/README.md

 ### POST /push/fcm

-To delivery remote notifications via FCM to user's devices.
+To delivery remote notifications via FCM (legacy) API to user's devices.

-Post body format is equal to it for FCM original server.
+Post body format is equal to it for FCM legacy origin server.

 example:
 ```json